Warilla

 Warilla faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 11.3%, significantly lower than the NSW average of 32.2%.
-Bachelor degrees are most common at 8.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.3%).
-Trade and technical skills are prevalent, with 41.6% of residents aged 15+ holding vocational credentials - advanced diplomas (9.5%) and certificates (32.1%).
-Educational participation is high, with 27.1% of residents currently enrolled in formal education, including 10.1% in primary, 7.6% in secondary, and 2.5% in tertiary education.
+The area has university qualification rates of 11.3%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 8.1%, followed by postgraduate qualifications (1.9%) and graduate diplomas (1.3%).
+Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials - advanced diplomas (9.5%) and certificates (32.1%).

 Frequently Asked Questions - Education